juji-io/datalevin/README.md

 * Floating point `NaN` cannot be stored.

-* The maximum individual value size is 4GB.
-In practice, value size is determined by LMDB's ability to find large enough continuous space on disk and Datelevin's ability to pre-allocate off-heap buffers in JVM for them.
+* The maximum individual value size is 2GB.
+Limited by the maximum size of off-heap byte buffer that can be allocated in JVM.

 * The total data size of a Datalevin database has the same limit as LMDB's, e.g.
   128TB on a modern 64-bit machine that implements 48-bit address spaces.